 e Reflects a voluntary waiver of certain fund expenses in effect during the period.
-As a result of such waivers, the expenses of each class reflect a reduction of less than .01% as a percentage of average net assets per share for each class.
+As a result of such waiver, the expenses of each class reflect a reduction of less than 0.01% as a percentage of average net assets.